Tanwaka

 Tanwaka is a town in the Boudry Department of Ganzourgou Province in central Burkina Faso.
-In 2005, the town was recorded to have a population of 1,116.

 Geography

 The terrain around Tanwaka is flat.
 The highest point in the area is 361 metres (1,150 ft) above sea level and is 2.3 km (1.4 mi) west of Tanwaka.
 The nearest larger town is Mogtédo, 17.7 km (11 mi) northwest of Tanwaka.